ct-js/docs.ctjs.rocks/docs/tut-making-shooter.md

 Actions in ct.js are entities that group different input methods into events, and allow you to listen to player input in code.
 You can read more about them [here](/actions.html).

 For now, let's create a basic input scheme for our shooter.
-Open the "Settings" tab, then press the button labelled as "Edit actions".
+Open the "Project" tab, then the "Actions and input methods" tab on the left side.
 We will need to define three different actions: for shooting laser bullets, for moving horisontally, and for moving vertically.

 First, click the "Add an action" button.
-Then, input the name of the first module.
+Then, input the name of the first action.
 Click the button called "Add an input method" to bind specific buttons to your action.
 Use its search to quickly filter available input methods.

 ![](./images/tutSpaceShooter_15.png)